Business owners seek clarification on “Stay Home” order

 Lansing, Mich.
-(WLN)– As Governor Gretchen Whitmer announces the closure of more businesses, some people are questioning what exactly and “essential” business is.
+(WLNS)– As Governor Gretchen Whitmer announces the closure of more businesses, some people are questioning what exactly an “essential” business is.

 One of those people is Steve Ramey, Owner of Chisholm Hills Golf Club in South Lansing.
 He said he received several calls about whether or not the Governor’s latest order would affect his course.